-LEVERAGED FUNDS WORKSHEET for FY 2020 APPLICATION
+LEVERAGED FUNDS WORKSHEET for FY 2021 APPLICATION

-STATE: LEAD AC GENCY:
+STATE: LEAD AGENCY:

-AMOUNT OF CLAIM DATE(S) FUNDS WERE RECEIVED AND BUDGETED BY LEAD AGENCYBUDGETED/SPENT SOURCE OF FUNDS BEING CLAIMED PURPOSE FOR WHICH FUNDS WERE BUDGETED AND SPENT
+AMOUNT OF CLAIM DATE(S) F WERE REC AND BUDG BY LEAD A BUDGETED EIVED GETED GENCY SOURCE OF FUNDS BEING CLAIMED PURPOSE FOR WHICH FUNDS WERE BUDGETED AND SPENT

 \$

+Ψ

 \$

+Ψ

 \$

+•

+INCENTIVE CLAIM A SSURANCE: A All amounts figur ed into this claim are non-feder ral monies that have been

+ency submitting the application

-INCENTIVE CLAIM ASSURANCE: All amounts figured into this claim are non-federal monies that have been leveraged by the state, directed through the CBCAP lead agency submitting the application, and budgeted and spent in FY 2019 (i.e., 10/1/18 - 9/30/19) to support community-based and prevention-focused programs and activities designed to strengthen and support families to prevent child abuse and neglect, as defined in the law, that coordinate resources among a range of existing public and private organizations for the purposes defined under this Title.
-No funds claimed here have been claimed to leverage any other source of federal funds.
-State and non-federal funds that are being used to meet the maintenance of effort, match or other cost-sharing requirements for other federal funding are not eligible to be claimed.
+sed and prevention-focused pro labuse and neglect, as defined in

+resources among a range of existing public e and private orga nizations for the purposes defin ned under this Title.
+No

+funds claimed here have been claimed to leverage any other source of federal funds.
+State and non-federal funds that

+are being used to meet the maintenance of effort, match or other cost-sharing requirements for other federal funding are not eligible to be claimed.

-TOTAL CLAIM PREPARED B (Fiscal Agent) Y: (Date)
+TOTAL CLAIM PREPARED

+(Fiscal Agent) (Date)

+SUBMITTED BY:

-SUBMITTED 1 (Lead Agency A (Date) (Date)
+(Lead Agency (Date)

+(Date) • • ' ,